-There are three Major Activity Centres located in the South Shaganappi Communities, identified on Map 2: Community Characteristics and Attributes: the University of Calgary, the University District, including the Alberta Children's Hospital, and the Foothills Medical Centre.
+Major Activity Centres located in the South Shaganappi Communities are identified on Map 2: Community Characteristics and Attributes.
 These Major Activity Centres are the main employment centre in the Plan Area.

 Additional policies for University Innovation Quarter are provided in Section 2.2.5 Comprehensive Planning Sites and Section 2.5.4 Transit Station Areas.